The threat of phishing

-The biggest distinction between phishing and spear phishing is that phishing attacks are typically more generic, whereas spear phishing is targeted at a specific person or entity.
+The biggest distinction between phishing and spear phishing is that phishing attacks are typically more generic.
+Spear phishing is targeted at a specific person or entity.

 Whaling, also known as “CEO fraud,” refers to an attack on a high-value target, such as a corporate executive.
 The term “whaling” is a play on phishing and spear-phishing.
-A whaling attack consists of a spear-phishing email sent to a high-value target; the attacker often poses as a potential business partner or a company employee, and asks the recipient to wire money to a mule account to finalize an urgent business transaction.
-To dupe employees, these emails often use legitimate-looking graphics and domain names.
+Whaling consists of a spear-phishing email that is sent to a high-value target.
+The attacker then poses as a potential business partner or a company employee.
+They then ask the recipient to wire money to a mule account.
+These emails often use legitimate-looking graphics and domain names to dupe targets.

-Vishing may also take the form of voicemails, which urge the recipient to call back immediately in order to prevent further action against them.
+Vishing may be a voicemail, urging the recipient to call back immediately in order to prevent further action against them.

 Smishing (SMS phishing)

 Smishing, a combination of SMS + phishing, refers to a phishing attack that’s done via text message.
-Similarly to traditional phishing, victims will receive a text with a message that directs them to click on a malicious link.
+Victims receive a text with a message that directs them to click on a malicious link.